Spot activity of LQ Hya from photometry between 1988 and 2011: Results

 We performed additional Kuiper tests for the light curve minimum epochs to investigate the minimum phase distribution before and after the emergence of the obvious active longitude during 2003.
 The analysis was done for two samples of independent reliable minimum epoch estimates.
 The first sample consisted of the 67 independent primary minimum epochs in segments SEG~1 -- SEG~17 (i.e. until April 2002), while the second sample contained the remaining 44 independent primary minimum epochs in segments SEG~18 -- SEG~26 (i.e. starting from November 2002).

 For the latter part of the minimum epochs, the analysis found the period $P_{\rm al,18-26}=1.60374\pm0.00013$ with the critical level $Q=2.3\cdot10^{-9}$.
 This corresponds to the same periodicity than $P_{\rm al}$ found for all minima but now with a significantly lower critical level.
-The minimum phases folded with this period (ephemeris ${\rm HJD_{min}} = 2447201.3 + 1.60374E$) are shown in the middle panel of Fig. \ref{al} and follow very closely the pattern of the minimum phases folded with the period $P_{\rm al}$.
+The minimum phases folded with this period (ephemeris ${\rm HJD_{min}} = 2447201.3 + 1.60374E$) are shown in the second from top panel of Fig. \ref{al} and follow very closely the pattern of the minimum phases folded with the period $P_{\rm al}$.

 For the first part of the minimum epochs the analysis indicated $P_{\rm al,1-17}=1.68929\pm0.00008$ d to be the most significant periodicity with the critical level $Q=7.7\cdot10^{-5}$.
-The minimum phases folded with this period (ephemeris ${\rm HJD_{min}} = 2447200.8 + 1.68929E$) are presented in the bottom panel of Fig. \ref{al}.
+The minimum phases folded with this period (ephemeris ${\rm HJD_{min}} = 2447200.8 + 1.68929E$) are presented in the second from bottom panel of Fig. \ref{al}.
 This folding brings out some structure for the primary minimum phases during the year 1995 and some time before that.
 However, the period $P_{\rm al,1-17}$ is considerably longer than either of the other two active longitude period estimates $P_{\rm al}$ and $P_{\rm al,18-26}$ or even the highest individual light curve period estimate $P_{\rm max}=1.6297$ d.
-It is thus possible that the period $P_{\rm al,1-17}$ corresponds rather to a spurious effect than a real active longitude.
+We identify this to be a spuriois period.

+The Kuiper periodogram for the segments SEG~1 -- SEG~17 also had a peak at $P_{\rm al,1-17}=1.61208\pm0.00008$ d closer to the other estimated periods related to the rotation of \object{LQ~Hya}.
+It is thus more likely to correspond to a physical phase structure.
+The minimum phases folded with this period (ephemeris ${\rm HJD_{min}} = 2447201.3 + 1.61208E$) are presented in the bottom panel of Fig. \ref{al}.
+However, the critical level $Q=1.1\cdot10^{-3}$ of this period is much higher than those of the other periods discussed in this section rendering the evidence for any coherent active longitudes before the end of 2002 uncertain.

 The rest of the minimum epochs seem to exhibit no periodic structure at all.